tudo-r/BatchJobs/README.md

 [![Build Status](https://travis-ci.org/tudo-r/BatchJobs.png)](https://travis-ci.org/tudo-r/BatchJobs)

 ## Features of BatchJobs
-* Create, submit and control [R](http://www.r-project.org/) jobs on batch systems.
+* Create, submit and control [R](http://www.r-project.org/) jobs on batch systems
-* Supported batch systems include Torque/PBS,  SGE, SLURM and  LSF.
+* Supported batch systems include Torque/PBS, SGE, SLURM and LSF
-* Provides the functional programming tools Map, Reduce and Filter to operate on the cluster.
+* Provides the functional programming tools Map, Reduce and Filter to operate on the cluster
-* Reduce or Filter results of batch jobs into R data structures.
+* Reduce or Filter results of batch jobs into R data structures
-* Further Map and Reduce results from previous jobs as batch jobs.
+* Further Map and Reduce results from previous jobs as batch jobs
-* Optional mail sending using [sendmailR](http://cran.r-project.org/web/packages/sendmailR) after job completion.
+* Optional mail sending using [sendmailR](http://cran.r-project.org/web/packages/sendmailR) after job completion
-* Query status of jobs and display log files inside R.
+* Query status of jobs and display log files inside R
-* Chunk small, fast tasks together to one batch job.
+* Chunk small, fast tasks together to one batch job
-* Possibility to write your own simple cluster interface if your architecture is not supported.
+* Possibility to write your own simple cluster interface if your architecture is not supported

 ## Quickstart and Documentation